Help

 Difference in price between broker and Option Samurai

-Some of our users have asked us about seeing the differences between OS prices and broker prices.
-Most of the difference is due to the fact that OS uses MID prices to calculate spreads and the brokers (for example Thinkorswim or Tastyworks) use the Conservative prices and use the bid-ask prices against you (so you can trade on market at that price).
-This difference can sometimes be noticeable when calculating Iron Condors (4 legs) and scanning the entire market (about 4000 stocks).
+Some of our users have asked us about the differences between OS prices and broker prices.
+Most of the difference is due to the fact that OS uses MID prices to calculate spreads, while brokers (for example, Thinkorswim or Tastyworks) use Conservative prices and bid-ask prices against you (so you can trade on the market at that price).
+This difference can sometimes be noticeable when calculating Iron Condors (four legs) and scanning the entire market (about 4000 stocks).

-To solve this there are 2 ways we recommend:
+To solve this, there are several ways you can try:

-1. Use the bid-ask level setting: This filter lets you control the scanner so you can scan by the conservative way (so the bid-ask prices are calculated against you: buy at ask and sell at bid) or by 25% price improvement.
-Go to the 'add filter' window and search for 'bid-ask' and you can pick the filter.
-See the gif above.
+1. Use the bid-ask level setting: This filter lets you control the scanner so you can scan in a conservative way (so the bid-ask prices are calculated against you: buy at ask and sell at bid) or by 25% price improvement.
+You can read more about it in the help article.

 Was this article helpful?